akhodakivskiy/VimFx/documentation/questions-and-answers.md

 Firefox’s Find Bar doesn’t support for example reverse search (vim’s `?` command) or regex search, VimFx won’t either.

-(The [public API] could be used, though, to integrate with another Add-on that provides advanced Find features.)

-[public API]: api.md

 ## My question isn’t listed here!

 Tell us, and we’ll add it.
 Let’s make this a great resource for new users.